Property rights for de facto couples

 • One partner has made significant sacrifices (such as leaving work) to support the family

-If matters are not handled carefully, delays can occur and disputes may arise.
-For example, if neither partner understands the applicable time limits or what counts as relationship property, opportunities to resolve matters may be lost.
+In some situations, delays can occur and disputes may arise.
+For example, where neither partner is aware of the applicable time limits or what counts as relationship property, opportunities to resolve matters may be affected.
 Disagreements over who contributed what, or what was acquired during versus before the relationship, can create costly legal disputes.

 What to consider